juxor/afaq/markdown/biblio.md

 **Beyond Capitalism: Towards a New World Economic Order**, Pinter, London, 1994.

-Curry, Richard O. (Ed.), **Freedom at Risk: Secrecy, Censorship, and Repression in the 1980s**, Temple University Press, 1988.
+Curry, Richard O. (ed.), **Freedom at Risk: Secrecy, Censorship, and Repression in the 1980s**, Temple University Press, 1988.

 Curtis, Mark, **Web of Deceit: Britain's real role in the world**, Vintage,